InfoSecInnovations/concierge/README.md

 - `delete_collection`
 - `delete_document`

+## Known Issues

+- Startup of the Concierge service can be quite slow, this appears to be especially so when running in Docker for some reason.
+We believe it's due to one of the AI related dependencies, we will review this problem at some point as there may be alternative frameworks we could use.

 ## Want to get involved? ##

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) then our [Contribution Guide](CONTRIBUTING.md).